The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: Orthogonal gauge group

 with $i,j=1,2,3$.
 The holonomies of $SO(6)$, denoted $u_i$ with $i=1,2,3$, can be mapped to the $SU(4)$ ones by the change of variables

 thus showing that $\mathcal{I}_\text{sc}^{SO(6)} = \mathcal{I}_\text{sc}^{SU(4)}$.

 For all $SU$ and $USp$ cases (computed in \cite{GonzalezLezcano:2020yeb} and here respectively) we see that the leading contribution always has a logarithmic correction compatible with the formula $\log |\text{center}(G)|$, where by $\text{center}(G)$ we obviously mean the center of the gauge group $G$, i.e. $\mathbb{Z}_{N_c}$ and $\mathbb{Z}_2$ respectively.
+As discussed in the introduction this correction is generically smaller if there are fields charged under the center symmetry (which is not the case for SYM).

-Motivated by this fact, in order to recover the general behavior of $SO(N_c)$, we make the change of variables $u_i \rightarrow 2u_i$ for generic $N_c$ and use the symmetries of the roots in order to keep the holonomies in the $(0,1]$ domain.
-In the following we study the contribution of the leading saddle in order to obtain the index for $\mathcal{N}=4$ SYM with gauge group $SO(2N_c+1)$ and $SO(2N_c)$.
+Motivated by the above discussion, in this section we study the leading contribution to the Cardy-like limit of the SCI for both the $SO(2N_c+1)$ and the $SO(2N_c)$ case.
+In the $SO(2N_c+1)$ case we find the same result obtained for the leading contribution of the symplectic case, as predicted by S-duality.
+Nevertheless the matching is nontrivial because we have a different number of solutions to the saddle point equations.
+Only after a careful evaluation of the 3d CS partition function we will have a proper matching of the two indices including the finite logarithmic corrections.